marklysze/Magic-Pocket-Control-ESP32/README.md

 - Ensure you have uncommented the T-Display-S3 line (Around line 133) in the User_Setup_Select.h file (pio\build\libdeps\lilygo-t-display-s3\User_Setup_Select.h) for TFT_eSPI and also commented out the default line (Around line 30).

 # What can we do with these cameras?
 See the Blackmagic Camera Control Developer Information document, [Download here](https://documents.blackmagicdesign.com/DeveloperManuals/BlackmagicCameraControl.pdf).
-Though not that it's not up to date and I've used the sample code, noted below, to update functionality.
+It's not up-to-date and I've used the sample code, noted below, to update functionality.
 There remains other functionality not documented or in the code samples that has been worked out by the community.

 I converted a lot of the Swift (Mac) code from Blackmagic Design's Cameras Code Samples, [Download here](https://www.blackmagicdesign.com/au/developer/product/camera)